Fighting Traffic Tickets in Owen Sound and Walkerton

-If you get 6 demerit points for a single offence, such as careless driving or going 50+ kilometers over the speed limit, it can result in an immediate license suspension.
+If you get 6 demerit points for a single offence, such as careless driving or going 50+ kilometers over the speed limit, it can result in an immediate licence suspension.

-If you reach 9 points you will likely be requested for an interview to explain why you should be allowed to keep your license.
-Failure to attend this interview may also result in your driver’s license being suspended.
+If you reach 9 points you will likely be requested for an interview to explain why you should be allowed to keep your licence.
+Failure to attend this interview may also result in your driver’s licence being suspended.

-As mentioned above, an immediate license suspension can be handed out for excessive speeding (50+ kms over the limit), careless or stunt driving, as well as DUI.
+As mentioned above, an immediate licence suspension can be handed out for excessive speeding (50+ kms over the limit), careless or stunt driving, as well as DUI.

-Your license may also be suspended for too many demerit points, or too many outstanding tickets.
+Your licence may also be suspended for too many demerit points, or too many outstanding tickets.

 Some traffic violations can even result in a jail term.
-The offences include careless driving, stunt driving, failure to remain at the scene of an accident, and driving with a suspended license.
+The offences include careless driving, stunt driving, failure to remain at the scene of an accident, and driving with a suspended licence.

 Any conviction for a traffic offence can stay on your driving record for 2-3 years.

 People don’t often consider the indirect effects of a traffic conviction.
 Any traffic conviction, no matter how small, will likely result in an increase of your insurance premiums.

 The best way to avoid paying more insurance is to fight your tickets to get penalties reduced and possibly escape a conviction.